 Reports are generated for every callsign spotted by the RBN.
-Currently the RBN receives CQ calls in Morse code, PSK31/PSK63, RTTY and FT8.
+Currently the RBN receives CQ calls in Morse code, PSK31/PSK63, and RTTY.
 If you're QRV in these modes, and call CQ, it is very likely that your callsign shows up on the RBN.

 Please note that the report says "hours with at least one RBN spot," which means exactly that: Clock hours (e.g. from minute 00 to 59) in which one spot was received.
 If you call CQ at 11:59:30 and one Skimmer reports you at 11:59:59 and another at 12:00:01, this means there was RBN activity in two hours, although you only called CQ once.

 If you call CQ a lot, the reported hours will be inflated compared to the hours you spend at the radio.
 If you mainly answer CQ calls, you may not show up at all, regardless of how many hours you spend on the radio.

 It's very easy: Each report can not only be queried as a website, but also as an image.
 For the report of DJ1YFK for example, the address is https://foc.dj1yfk.de/activity/image/DJ1YFK.
 Simply embed this image into your homepage, QRZ.com profile, and you're set.
 Note that the image only updates once every 8 hours, so around midnight, when new data is processed, the report might be outdated for some time.
 This is due to limited processing resources on the server, generating the image costs some CPU power...

 RBN data is downloaded and processed daily, around 02:00 UTC.
 There's currently no way to observe data in "real time".

 Skimmers are not perfect.
 It often happens that calls are not copied correctly by skimmers and therefore a wrong callsign gets reported.
 You can find dozens of variations of some well known contest calls, with dots missing, etc. For example W3LPL frequently gets spotted as W3LP, W3LPR, W3RPL, ...